 When the acquisition is completed next year, all of them will become IBM customers, adding significantly to its earnings.
 This will also happen worldwide as Red Hat has a chunk of the Fortune 500 companies as its customers.

 IBM will also become a top-three player in the cloud computing space.
 People I have spoken to in the industry tell me that there is space for just three players in the cloud club and now the three dominant ones are Amazon Web Services, Microsoft Azure and Google Cloud.
 However, IBM’s cloud business has been proliferating, especially since July 2017, when it introduced IBM Cloud Private.
 The rapid growth in its cloud business boosted its Q2 revenue to $20 billion — up 4% year-on-year.

 IBM is betting big on multi-cloud and hybrid cloud technology — and Red Hat is king in making those technology stacks and platforms.
 So it will be interesting to see what IBM does with OpenShift, OpenStack and other technologies it is acquiring from Red Hat — and how it will leverage this for its analytics, AI, security and other offerings.

 Now to answer the key question: What is the asset that IBM will truly value from Red Hat?

 I have been speaking to ex-employees from Red Hat India, and they speak volumes about the fantastic culture in the organisation.
 The transparency, communication and camaraderie among its employees are praiseworthy.
 Everyone is very accessible — right up to the CEO (Jim Whitehurst).
 I have heard that Red Hat has a messaging system for its employees to share notes with anyone in top management.
 Also, they are encouraged to express themselves, freely and fearlessly.
-Red Hat also has some wonderful people.
+Red Hat also has 13,000 wonderful people worldwide

 That’s the most valuable asset that IBM stands to gain.
 Regardless of industry, the most critical thing in any organisation is its people and culture.